 Seeding rate is a key consideration for wheat production.
 It is our recommendation that growers use a range of 1.3 to 1.8 million seeds per acre when planting wheat.
 Data generated from numerous seeding rate studies over the past decade in both North Carolina and Virginia have tested a range of seeding rates from 0.6 to over 2 million seeds per acre.
 Results suggest seeding rates from 1.3 to 1.8 million seeds per acre had the highest yield potentials with the least amount of variability.
 Having a wide range of available seeding rates allows a grower to adjust plans based on planting dates and expected conditions following planting.
 Seeding rate should first be determined based on planting date.
-The earlier you plant, the lower the seeding rate you can use because there will be more time and likely warmer temperatures for tillering.
+The earlier you plant, the lower the seeding rate you can use

+When planting on-time plant 1.3 to 1.8 million seeds per acre.
+Stay low in the early part of the window and go high toward the later part of the window. because there will be more time and likely warmer temperatures for tillering.
 The later in the planting window your wheat is planted, the higher your seeding rate should be to produce enough tillers before plants go into dormancy.
 Later plantings will be subject to cooler and possibly wetter conditions in the fall, which limit tillering potential.
 Using a higher seeding rate will account for the limited tiller production per plant by increasing the plant population overall.
 The seeding rates for wheat are discussed in depth here.
 Recommended seeding rates for other small grains are shown in table 4.1.